 It is also possible to add hashtags in the text, which generate links for users to find new videos about that term.
 But don’t overdo it: if you have more than 15 hashtags in the video description, YouTube ignores them all.

 Did you know that YouTube SEO techniques begin even before you upload your video?
 This is because you already need to include the content’s main keyword in the file name.

 Instead of uploading the video with a name full of codes and numbers (e.g. VID_94800805.mp4), which is incomprehensible to YouTube, use a descriptive name with the keyword (e.g., how-to-do-youtube-seo.mp4).

 Thus, the platform can identify what the video is about right in the name of the file.

 7. Create transcriptions and captions for the videos

-A transcription is the transformation into text of what the video talks about.
+Transcription is the transformation into the text that the video talks about.
 You can do this manually on your own or use the YouTube tool that facilitates this work.